 Human trafficking can happen anywhere.
 People can be trafficked to homes (for domestic work), factories, farms, mines, fishing ships, brothels and nightclubs.
 It is not to be confused with human smuggling; human trafficking does not only happen across borders, it can happen within countries too.
 It is a global problem - no city or country is immune, including Hong Kong.

-Human Traffickers use various tactics to lure their victims and force them into exploitative situations, such as threats, deception, fabricated debts and psychological manipulation.
+Human Traffickers use various means to lure their victims and force them into exploitative situations, such as threats, fraud, deception, coercion, and psychological manipulation.
+Common tactics employed by traffickers include deceptive recruitment, debt bondage, confiscation of identity documents, isolation and confinement, and threats and intimidation.

-There can be many barriers to a victim seeking help, including but not limited to:
+There can be many barriers to persons who have experienced trafficking seeking help, including but not limited to:

 · physical and psychological trauma